mkeke/2021-slide-puzzle/readme.md

 Creating a restart icon.
 Clicking on it resets the current game, keeping the grid and image.

+Creating a shuffle icon and ading it to the options pane.
+Adding more images, assigning them to different board classes (i0, i1, i2, ...) and creating conf.numImages (int) to help select a proper random value.

 ## October 25th
 ## October 26th